godotengine/godot-docs/tutorials/editor/script_editor.rst

 - **Run**: If the script extends :ref:`EditorScript <class_EditorScript>` and
   intended to be executed without running the project, this option runs the script.
   See :ref:`doc_running_code_in_the_editor_editorscript` for more.
-- **Toggle Scripts Panel**: Shows or hides the script panel located on the left side of the text editor, allowing you to expand the available coding area.
+- **Toggle Files Panel**: Shows or hides the script panel located on the left side of the text editor, allowing you to expand the available coding area.
 More on the `Scripts Panel` is explained :ref:`above <doc_script_editor_script_panel>`.